 The Pro has a higher-resolution screen, which is great for watching movies.
 But it’s not the same when you have to read small text.

-The biggest drawback of the Pro is the price.
+The Biggest Drawback: The biggest drawback of the Pro is the price.
 Apple makes the Pr0 available for around $999, which makes it cost a lot more than a comparable smartphone or tablet.

 The Pr0 version costs more than similar competitors.

 There’s nothing wrong with the iPad Pro itself, but the higher price makes it a tough sell.

 iPad Air vs. iPad Pro comparing design, operating system and everything else that separates these two iPad generations.

 Apple has opted for what appears to be a brushed aluminum back panel, as the iPad Air 2 and iPad Pro feature a similar finish to previous generations.
 Along with its minimalistic design, the new iPad Air 2 comes in a range of silver, gold, and Space Gray color options, with black and white models also available.

 The design is also very similar to that of Apple’s Mac lineup, and the iPad Air 2 shares the same design language on the sides, top, and bottom.
 Apple’s previous-generation iPads were largely black and silver, as the company saw fit to “mood match” its new Air design with the original iPad’s gold and silver accents, which the Air lineup has since replaced with black and silver options.